Tenant insurance for Ontario renters

 Bundle your tenant insurance and save

-What does tenant or renter’s insurance cover?
+What does tenant or renter’s insurance cover in Ontario?

 Most tenant policies include the following coverage: